 দৃষ্টিকন্যা

-- 06:30 PM - 08:30 PM
+- 02:45 PM - 05:00 PM

-- “Drishtikanya depicts a universal truth.
+“Drishtikanya depicts a universal truth.
 The play is a telling account of how truth is often compromised to keep up the pretence of a sophisticated society” – The Hindu

-- “When a person begins to see people for what they are, conflicts are bound to happen – DNA
+“When a person begins to see people for what they are, conflicts are bound to happen.”-DNA

-- Many hilarious situations a crafted on stage as the drama slowly progresses revolving around Tamasa’s strange vision and her relationship with each of the characters.
-But, it takes a sharp turn wh Tamasa suddenly starts seeing the doctor’s human face and all the “animals” get together in a conspiracy against her.
+- Many hilarious situations are crafted on stage as the drama slowly progresses revolving around Tamasa’s strange vision and her relationship with each of the characters.
+But, it takes a sharp turn when Tamasa suddenly starts seeing the doctor’s human face and all the “animals” get together in a conspiracy against her.
 Did Tamasa’s world fall apart?
 Will Tamasa be able to see the world and its people as they are?
 Can the doctor fix her vision to “normal”?

-- The play brings out the idiosyncrasies of our so-called “sophisticated” society using apt comedies and sharp characters that are bound to trigger questions on faith, libel and truth from the clutches of the societal norms.
+- The play brings out the idiosyncrasies of our so-called “sophisticated” society using apt comedies and sharp characters that are bound to trigger questions on faith, liberty, and truth from the clutches of the societal norms.

 -